-- A careful examination by a skin specialist could make the treatment easier They physically examine the rashes and analyse detailed medical history so as to ascertain whether they have had any ailments which could give rise to these rashes.
+- A careful examination by a skin specialist could make the treatment easier.
+They physically examine the rashes, and analyse your baby’s detailed medical history so as to ascertain whether he has had any ailments which could give rise to these rashes.
 Initially, they may advise mild lotions which can control eczema.

-- Medicines and therapies are prescribed based on the fact that it controls the itching, reduces inflammation, prevents new lesions from forming, and clears up the infection.
+- Medicines and therapies are prescribed to control itching, reduce inflammation, prevent new lesions from forming, and clear up the infection.
 The most crucial part of this process is to keep the baby’s skin moisturised.

-- Soaps and detergents should be avoided while bathing the baby or washing the clothes because they can cause flare-ups if the baby is allergic.
+- Soaps and detergents should be avoided while bathing the baby or washing his clothes, because they can cause flare-ups if the baby is allergic.
 Immediately after the bath, a moisturising cream can be applied to the skin.

-- Creams with a very low percentage of cortisone are available over the counter at pharma outlets.
+- Creams with a very low percentage of cortisone are available over the counter at pharmaceutical outlets.
 Tight fitting clothes, as well as clothes made from synthetics, should be avoided.

 - Olive oil is a safe substitute for application over the affected areas.
-Pure aloe vera oil applied gently will cool the itching area and give symptomatic relief.
-Most of these oils contain omega-3 fatty acid which improves the condition of the skin and curbs the symptoms of eczema.
+Pure aloe vera oil applied gently will cool the itching area, and give symptomatic relief.
+Most of these oils contain omega-3 fatty acids, which improve the condition of the skin and curb the symptoms of eczema.

 Treatment for Permanent Eczema Rash

-- To prevent the rash from drying, it is incumbent on the parents to ensure that lotions are applied quite frequently.
-It is always better to try out one brand of lotion and stick to the brand which suits your child best.
+- To prevent the rash from drying, it is incumbent on the parents to ensure that lotions are applied frequently.
+It is always better to try out one brand of lotion, and stick to the brand which suits your child best.

-- Other treatment method that can be followed is bathing the child in lukewarm or cold water.
-This is because hot water could affect and dry the skin faster.
-Once the child is done bathing, you can apply a moisturizer on the damp skin because then it will get absorbed faster.
+- Another treatment method that can be followed is bathing the child in lukewarm or cold water.
+This is because hot water could dry the skin faster.
+Once the child is done bathing, you can apply a moisturizer on the damp skin, because then it will get absorbed faster.
 You can then proceed to dress the child in light clothes made of cotton.
 Avoid wool or thicker material because they can raise the body temperature and be very uncomfortable.

-- Try to pay attention to your toddler whenever they are scratching.
-It is important that they do not aggravate the pain by scratching their skin.
+- Try to pay attention to your toddler whenever he is scratching.
+It is important that he does not aggravate the pain by scratching his skin.